-Local Development Plan Vision Outcome of policies Indicators - what will we monitor to track success? travel on the Park's loch's and experience being by the Water more active travel ontions and offeread connection places, pa stops, train open space Improved a provision of Increase and improved connections between places, paths, piers, bus stops, train stations and open space Improved and increase in provision of recreation infrastructure.
-Number and type of recreation developments over last 5 years to show: Length of recreational paths approved and completed per year Type of paths - long distance, upland, local network Number of new visitor facilities (car parking, picnic areas, toilets, visitor centres, water based recreational facility etc).
-Location of visitor facilities -the above categories shown on a map to illustrate the location.
-Major road upgrades - reporting on the consultations on transport projects.
+Local Development Plan Outcome of policies Indicators - what will we monitor to track success?
+Vision more opportunities to Number and type of recreation developments over last 5 years to show: Increase and improved travel on the Park's loch's connections between • Length of recreational paths approved and completed per year and experience being by places, paths, piers, bus • Type of paths - long distance, upland, local network stops, train stations and the Water Number of new visitor facilities (car parking, picnic areas, toilets, visitor open space centres, water based recreational facility etc).
+Improved and increase in more active travel Location of visitor facilities -the above categories shown on a map to provision of recreation options and off-road infrastructure. illustrate the location. connections Major road upgrades - reporting on the consultations on transport projects.
 Sustainable travel - number of tourism and housing applications that link to active travel networks and/or public transport